dymmond/esmerald/docs/en/docs/directives/directives.md

 * **--simple** - Generates a project with a simple structure without too much complications.
 Useful to quick start your projects.

+* **edgy** - Flag that indicates that you want to start a new project with integration with [Edgy](https://edgy.dymmond.com) already assembled.

+!!!
+Tip
+    This only gives you the scaffold and prepares some settings for you as well as the `get_application()` with addition to a `core/models.py` that contains a `BaseModel` that you can simply inherit in your models.
+The rest, you still need to implement yourself like running the `edgy init` command to create the migrations folder as per Edgy documentation.

 * **-v/--verbosity** - `1` for none and `2` displays all generated files.

     <sup>Default: `1`</sup>